Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC11049838/

-• Type: Systematic review.
+• Study type: Systematic review.

-7) Better Sleep
+7) Better sleep

 1. Saltmarche A, et al. Significant improvements in cognition & sleep reported in dementia patients after PBM (2017)